murpjack/murphyme.github.io/about.md

 ---

 {:.site-name}
 Hello there!
 I am Jack Murphy, a freelance Web developer with one year’s experience building attractive, effective and relevant websites.
-Here are some projects I have written.
+Here are some projects I have worked on.

 ## Portfolio